Skip to main content

 • A PoE access point you want to power without a separate injector

-The Ultra remains a solid choice for sub-1 Gbps networks running 30 or fewer devices with no camera requirements.
-For anything beyond that, the UCG Fiber is worth the step up.
+The Ultra remains a practical choice for sub-1 Gbps networks running 30 or fewer devices with no camera requirements.

-The Cloud Gateway Max is the closest sibling to the UCG Fiber.
-Both are wired-only gateways with NVMe storage, both run the full UniFi application suite, and both target the same "dedicated APs, no built-in WiFi" deployment model.
+Both the Cloud Gateway Max and UCG-Fiber are wired-only gateways with NVMe storage that run the full UniFi application suite.
 The differences are in the ports and the processor.

 IDS/IPS Throughput5 Gbps2.3 Gbps